Analyzing Bergio International (OTCMKTS:BRGO) and Brilliant Earth Group (NASDAQ:BRLT)

-Brilliant Earth Group (NASDAQ:BRLT) and Bergio International (OTCMKTS:BRGO) are both small-cap retail/wholesale companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, risk, valuation, analyst recommendations, earnings, institutional ownership and profitability.
+Bergio International (OTCMKTS:BRGO) and Brilliant Earth Group (NASDAQ:BRLT) are both small-cap retail/wholesale companies, but which is the superior investment?
+We will compare the two companies based on the strength of their analyst recommendations, profitability, risk, valuation, earnings, institutional ownership and dividends.

+This table compares Bergio International and Brilliant Earth Group’s net margins, return on equity and return on assets.

+3.0% of Brilliant Earth Group shares are owned by institutional investors.
+1.4% of Bergio International shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares Brilliant Earth Group and Bergio International’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Bergio International and Brilliant Earth Group’s top-line revenue, earnings per share and valuation.

 |Gross Revenue